GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-jmeter/README.md

 Summary
 -------

-Apache JMeter is open source framework for load testing.
+Apache JMeter is an open source framework for load testing.
 It's designed to apply load from distributed JMeter servers simultaneously.

-This sample application sets up a Google Compute Engine cluster and starts JMeter servers on them.
-It can also start JMeter client on the local machine where the sample application is executed.
+The application sets up a Google Compute Engine cluster and starts the JMeter servers on them.
+It can also start JMeter client on the local machine where the application is executed.
 JMeter client controls JMeter servers, starting and stopping the load, and collecting statistical information from JMeter servers.

 The system (JMeter server cluster and JMeter client) works as a load testing